IBM/ibm-iam-operator/README.md

 ## SecurityContextConstraints Requirements

-The IAM operator service does not support running under the OpenShift Container Platform default restricted security context constraints.
+The IBM IAM operator service supports running with the OpenShift Container Platform default restricted Security Context Constraints (SCCs).

+For more information about the OpenShift Container Platform Security Context Constraints, see Managing Security Context Constraints.

 ## PodSecurityPolicy Requirements